terraform-ibm-modules/terraform-ibm-observability/examples/logging-logdna-hippa-instance/README.md

 | tags               | Tags that should be applied to the service                       | list(string) | n/a     | no       |
 | resource_key_tags  | Tags that should be applied to the resource key                  | list(string) | n/a     | no       |

+## NOTE

+To attach a key to logdna instance enable it by setting `bind_resource_key` argument to true (which is by default false).
+And set the `resource_key_name` and `role` parameters accordingly (which are by deafult empty) in variables.tf file.

+## Usage

+To create an infrastructure run the following command

+  `terraform apply`

+Similarly to remove an infrastructure run the following command

+   `terraform destroy`